Kava-Labs/kava/docs/setup.md

     kvd start

-Or, to start in background and send to log:
+Or, to start in background and capture output in a log file:

     kvd start &> kvd.log &